 “Before selecting a backsplash, you’ll want to have your countertop selected,” Welsh advises.
 If you want a one-of-a-kind backsplash for your kitchen, Welsh recommends using “a mosaic with color and splash if you are trying to achieve a captivating design.”
 Welsh suggests that if you have a countertop with busy patterns or colors, you stick with a simpler-style backsplash.
 “If you want to add texture with a busy countertop, that’s fine, but keep the tile color simple,” she advises.

-Lastly, you can choose a distinct pattern for your backsplash to make it pop.
+Lastly, choose a distinct pattern for your backsplash to make it pop.

-“You can design a backsplash with a herringbone design, a double herringbone, or use a stacked or ½ brick set for the design,” Welsh says.
-“There are a million different mosaics I have used with clients to mesh designs within their home between a midcentury modern design and rustic farmhouse design.
-I have used the lantern shape or arabesque shape a lot, as well as a narrower tile to create a chevron pattern.
-For material, I have used glass, ceramic, porcelain, and a mix of stone, glass and metal.
-The possibilities are quite endless for a backsplash.”
+“You can design a backsplash with a herringbone design, a double herringbone design, or a stacked or 1/2 brick set,” Welsh says.
+“I’ve used a million different mosaics with clients to mesh designs within their homes between a midcentury modern design and a rustic farmhouse design.
+I’ve frequently used the lantern or arabesque shape, as well as a narrower tile, to create a chevron pattern.
+I used glass, ceramic, porcelain, and a combination of stone, glass, and metal as materials.
+The options for a backsplash are virtually limitless.”